Cost of living crisis: 10 financial support schemes to help tenants pay their energy bills

 Warm Home Discount Scheme

-Opening on 18 October 2021, eligible tenants may be eligible to get up to £140 off their electricity bill during the 2021-2022 winter season under the new Warm Home Discount Scheme.
+Eligible tenants may be eligible to get up to £150 off their electricity bill during the 2022-2023 winter season under the new Warm Home Discount Scheme.
 This would not be a direct payment to your tenants, but rather a one-off discount on their bill between October and March.

 For your tenants to be eligible, they will need to qualify in one of two ways.
 The first way is with the "Guarantee Credit element of Pension Credit".
 Eligible tenants should receive a letter explaining how to get the discount.